 At the conclusion of final argument, the panels should be placed in different rooms.
 Jurors should be provided with only the substantive jury instructions relevant to their decision.
 Providing fewer instructions expedites deliberations.
 Jurors should also be given verdict forms which closely match what the attorney expects will be given at trial.
 Attorneys should consider the mock trial as an opportunity to see if jurors understand the instructions and verdict forms.
 In one mock trial, attorneys were astonished to find that despite the fact the instructions specifically stated an oral contract could be as binding as a written contract, the jurors rejected this point out of hand.
 Accordingly, in the trial much more time was spent in final argument explaining this particular instruction.

 While attorneys often choose to sit in on deliberations, this interference (although seemingly passive) can have an impact upon deliberations.
 Some people are reluctant to take a position contrary to an attorney who is sitting in on the deliberations.
 While having "neutral" observers take notes minimizes this problem, it deprives the attorney of the opportunity to see jury deliberations firsthand.
-Accordingly, most mock trials are monitored using videotapes in each panel's room.
-This way, attorneys can monitor the deliberations and, since an attorney can listen to only one room at a time, the videotapes can be reviewed later to see what was missed.
+Accordingly, most mock trials are monitored by cameras in each panel's room.
+This way, attorneys can watch the deliberations.
+The videotapes of each deliberation can be reviewed later to better digest what happened.

 Often, attorneys reviewing the videotapes will learn valuable information from comments jurors made.
 Some juror comments can inspire counsel to select a new case theme.
 In one case, an attorney heard several jurors comment that "this case seems to be about a lot of bad decisions."
 The attorney decided to focus his case theme on plaintiff's "bad decisions."